 By default, the account link is included automatically in the header of the regular skin.
-However, if you want the account link to display somewhere else in the output, you can use a Central Account proxy and hide the link from the regular skin.
+However, if you want the account link to display somewhere else in the output, you can use a Flare Account proxy and hide the link from the regular skin.

-NOTE You cannot use a proxy and skin component to customize the account link location for Tripane output.
-It is supported only for Side Navigation, Top Navigation, and skinless output.
+- ▶ NOTE You cannot use a proxy and skin component to customize the account link location for Tripane output.
+It is supported only for Side Navigation, Top Navigation, and skinless output. - 1.
+(Optional) Add a Central Account skin component if you want to control the look of the account link in the output.